harshraj005/harshraj005/README.md

 ## 👨‍💻 About Me

-Hi, I'm **Harsh Raj** — a passionate third-year Computer Science Engineering student with a deep curiosity for coding, logic-building, and software development.
+Hi, I'm **Harsh Raj** — a passionate second-year Computer Science Engineering student with a deep curiosity for coding, logic-building, and software development.

 - 🔭 I’m currently working on building strong fundamentals in C programming.
 - 🌱 Learning about data structures, loops, arrays, and structures.